 I got this idea off my brother who is building a shed from pallets, yes really!
 While visiting him at the weekend and seeing his shed I had a brain wave, if he can build a whole shed with them why not a railway?

-Pallets have lots of advantages for use as a temporary, or perhaps even permanent, model railway baseboard:
+Pallets have lots of advantages for use as a temporary, or perhaps even permanent, flat top and perhaps even open-frame model railway baseboard.
+(If you’re confused about the different types see my guide to model railway baseboards).

 - They’re stable, pallets by their nature can support a lot of weight so they’ll support your railway, buildings and anything else you care to put on it (model railway mountains anyone?)

 - They’re practical, pallets can be accessed from all sides and you can get underneath them (for wiring, etc)

 - They can be expanded, if your model railway layout grows (and it will…) you can easily nail or screw more pallets together to grow your layout.

 Pallets are easy and cheap to get if you know where to look.

 Warehouses, transport firms (especially road haulage firms) and DIY/ garden shops are great sources.